Yellen's global tax plan meets resistance abroad and at home

 Christian Lindner, Germany’s finance minister, said at the end of the G-7 minister meetings that “all the technical concerns have been dispelled, so there can be no technical considerations any more, but … highly political ones.”

-Wydział Prasowy, a spokesperson for Poland’s finance ministry, cited concerns about the “lowering of the EU’s competitiveness and placing of additional burden on European businesses” without ensuring that digital giants are adequately taxed.
-He added that the concerns were heightened ”especially when faced with difficulties of the current post-pandemic times.”
+A spokesperson for Poland’s finance ministry cited concerns about the “lowering of the EU’s competitiveness and placing of additional burden on European businesses” without ensuring that digital giants are adequately taxed.
+They added that the concerns were heightened ”especially when faced with difficulties of the current post-pandemic times.”

 Yellen, who has made the tax deal one of her top priorities as Treasury secretary, opened this week’s visit to Europe with a stop in Poland, in part to urge Polish leaders to reconsider their position.

-Note: This story correct attribution for a statement from Poland’s finance ministry that erroneously identified a spokesperson as Wydzial Prasowy, which is the ministry’s press department.